Sea-Grapes/ImageGameEngine/VSCodeSyntax/ige/data/docs.md

 - `G_1`, `B_1`: The X and Y pixel to write to.
 - The second pixel will be the pixel value to write.

 #region C0: Copy Area
 Copies an area to another area.
 - `G_1`, `B_1`: The top left corner of the data to copy.
 - `G_2`, `B_2`: The bottom right corner of the data to copy.
 - `G_3`, `B_3`: The top left target corner.
 - `R_4`, `G_4`, `B_4`: The mask color. any pixel with this exact color will not be copied over to the target.

+#region CA: Copy Value
+Copies a singular pixel to another.
+- `G_1`, `B_1`: The source pixel.
+- `G_2`, `B_2`: The target pixel.

+#region D0: Fill area
+Fills a square/rectangular area with a singular color.
+This wraps; it starts at the "top left", and works its way down and to the right, wrapping around the screen (if needed) until it reaches the "bottom right".
+- `G_1`, `B_1`: The top left corner of the square.
+- `G_2`, `B_2`: The bottom right corner of the square.
+- `R_3`, `G_3`, `B_3`: The value to fill with.

+#region BB: Blit
+Renders the screen.
+- `B_1`: The FPS for this blit.
+If this is 0, then it'll render without pause.
+Any other number will wait `1/val` seconds AFTER rendering the image.

+Keep in mind that the `speed` argument in the main.py will override this.
+The `forcefull` argument will also disable this.

+#region EF: Branch to
+Jumps instruction to the given address, and appends the address of this instruction to the [branch stack](#branch-stack).
+Or rather, it searches for the right-most null value, and replaces it with the current address.
+If the stack is full, the last value in the stack will be overwritten.
+- `G_1`, `B_1`: The address to branch to.

+#region EE: Return
+Returns to the last executed "branch to" instruction.
+Or rather, it searches for the right-most non-0 pixel in the [branch stack](#branch-stack), and jumps to that address.
+Also sets the last element in the stack to 0.
+If the stack is empty, returns to (0, 0).